Tips on pruning your Olive Tree

 The most important fact to bear in mind when pruning your Olive tree is that the tree usually bears fruit on the previous year’s new growth, and never bears it in the same place twice.

-Your tree will usually flower from late Spring to early Summer.
+Your tree will usually flower from late Spring.
 The flowers are self fertile and olives will readily set during the Summer months.

 Due to our colder climate, if you wish to eat your olives you will need to pick them in October before the first frosts and ‘cure’ them.